 It depends on the employer.
-Most Unions require that your employer provide it to you at no cost, while others may make it your personal responsibility or provide a payment plan to provide your equipment and take payments out of your pay.
+Most Unions require that your employer provide the stop/slow paddle, vest and hardhat to you at no cost, while others (non-Union Contractors) may make it your personal responsibility or they possibly provide a payment plan to provide your equipment and take payments out of your paycheck.
 Ask the employer about their particular policy, never assume anything!

 The Contractor said I don't have to put any cones, or anything, by me on the shoulder when I'm flagging.
 You told me I do.
 So, which is it?

-I tell all my students that it's "wise" to place at least a cone between themselves and the traffic, on the shoulder.
+I tell all my students that it's "wise" to place at least one cone between themselves and the traffic, on the shoulder behind the fog line.
 The more visible you are, the safer it could be.
-I tell all my students that if you have 4-5-6 extra cones, place them in a taper upstream (for approaching traffic) along the shoulder.
+If you have 4-5-6 extra cones, place them in a taper upstream (for approaching traffic) along the shoulder behind the fog line.
 You'de be amazed, from a driver's point of view, at how much more visible you are to them.
 L&I simply states that the Employer MUST do SOMETHING to protect the Flagger.
 Using something as simple as cones appears to be an acceptable "minimal" practice.